emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. 15+ hosts on most content, but does not auto-switch if ones fails. ⚠️
 1. Site does not have episode auto-next. ❌
 1. Site feels dated, lots of room for improvement. ❌
-1. Most content does not much subs. ❌
+1. Most content does not have subs. ❌
 1. Site has movies and shows, but not much anime. ⚠️
 1. Site has history and watchlists. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️